StefanoFedeli/StefanoFedeli/README.md

 ### 🚧 Soon Out!
 That's my public commitment to complete the following open chapters of my life:
 - Going to a meditation retreat
-- Go back to Data Science
+- Start offline event in Zurich for football fan enthusiast about data.
-- KubixLabs first branded course
+- KubixLabs branded course

 ---